rust-lang/rust/doc/tutorial.md

 The fact that arguments are conceptually passed by safe reference does not mean all arguments are passed by pointer.
-Composite types like records and tags *are* passed by pointer, but single-word values, like integers and pointers, are simply passed by value.
+Composite types like records and enums *are* passed by pointer, but single-word values, like integers and pointers, are simply passed by value.
 Most of the time, the programmer does not have to worry about this, as the compiler will simply pick the most efficient passing style.
 There is one exception,